awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 # Scaling Cooldowns for Amazon EC2 Auto Scaling<a name="Cooldown"></a>

-The cooldown period helps you prevent your Auto Scaling group from launching or terminating additional instances before the effects of previous activities are visible\.
-You can configure the length of time based on your instance start\-up time or other application needs\.
+A scaling cooldown helps you prevent your Auto Scaling group from launching or terminating additional instances before the effects of previous activities are visible\.

-When you use a simple scaling policy for dynamic scaling, after the Auto Scaling group scales using a simple scaling policy, it waits for the cooldown period to complete before any further scaling activities due to simple scaling policies can start\.
-An adequate cooldown period helps to prevent the initiation of a scaling activity based on stale metrics\.
+When you use simple scaling, after the Auto Scaling group scales using a simple scaling policy, it waits for a cooldown period to complete before any further scaling activities due to simple scaling policies can start\.
+An adequate cooldown period helps to prevent the initiation of an additional scaling activity based on stale metrics\.
 By default, all simple scaling policies use the default cooldown period associated with your Auto Scaling group, but you can configure a different cooldown period for certain policies, as described in the following sections\.

-Note that Amazon EC2 Auto Scaling honors cooldown periods when using simple scaling policies, but not when using other scaling policies or scheduled scaling\.
 For more information about simple scaling, see [Step and Simple Scaling Policies](as-scaling-simple-step.md)\.

 **Important**
 In most cases, a target tracking scaling policy or a step scaling policy is more optimal for scaling performance than waiting for a fixed period of time to pass after there is a scaling activity\.
-For a scaling policy that changes the size of your Auto Scaling group proportionally as the value of the scaling metric decreases or increases, we recommend target tracking over either simple scaling or step scaling\.
+For a scaling policy that changes the size of your Auto Scaling group proportionally as the value of the scaling metric decreases or increases, we recommend [target tracking](as-scaling-target-tracking.md) over either simple scaling or step scaling\.

+During a cooldown period, when a scheduled action starts at the scheduled time, or when scaling activities due to target tracking or step scaling policies start, they can trigger a scaling activity immediately without waiting for the cooldown period to expire\.
+If an instance becomes unhealthy, Amazon EC2 Auto Scaling also does not wait for the cooldown period to complete before replacing the unhealthy instance\.

-When you manually scale your Auto Scaling group using the AWS CLI or AWS SDKs, the default is not to wait for the cooldown period to complete, but you can override this behavior and honor the cooldown period\.
-If an instance becomes unhealthy, the Auto Scaling group does not wait for the cooldown period to complete before replacing the unhealthy instance\.
-For more information about manual scaling, see [Manual Scaling for Amazon EC2 Auto Scaling](as-manual-scaling.md)\.
+When you manually scale your Auto Scaling group, the default is not to wait for the cooldown period to complete, but you can override this behavior and honor the cooldown period when you call the API\.

 **Topics**
 + [Default Cooldown Period](#cooldown-default)